The Big Clock (film): Reception

+The film was very well received by critics.

 Bosley Crowther of The New York Times extolled the film's virtues as a thriller, writing, "When you hear the musical chime at the end of this ticking review of The Big Clock, it will be exactly the time for all devotees of detective films to make a mental memorandum to see it without possible fail."
 He added that the film "is a dandy clue-chaser of the modern chromium-plated type [and] requires close attention from the start ...
 Scriptwriter Jonathan Latimer and Director John Farrow have fetched a film which is fast-moving, humorous, atmospheric and cumulative of suspense."
 Critic James Agee writing in The Nation in 1948 characterized it as "An overrated but slickly amusing melodrama, with many good bits of comic directing by John Farrow."

 Film critic Bruce Eder wrote, "The Big Clock is a near-perfect match for the book, telling in generally superb visual style a tale set against the backdrop of upscale 1940s New York and offering an early (but accurate) depiction of the modern media industry."
 Leonard Maltin gave it three of four stars: "Vibrant melodrama; taut script by Jonathan Latimer ...
 Elsa Lanchester has hilarious vignette as eccentric artist."
 Leslie Halliwell wrote: "Slick but rather empty thriller with judicious use of adequate talent."

-In a 1996 essay film noir historians Alain Silver and James Ursini discussed Farrow's technique: "Narration and long take are combined to enhance suspense...but the other items of noir style, the dark cityscape, the camera moves, the low-key sets, all these are used to disorient the viewer."
+In a 1996 essay, film noir historians Alain Silver and James Ursini discussed Farrow's technique: "Narration and long take are combined to enhance suspense...but the other items of noir style, the dark cityscape, the camera moves, the low-key sets, all these are used to disorient the viewer."
 In 1998, film writer David N. Meyer wrote, "More screwball comedy than noir, The Big Clock's big moments derive from snappy dialogue and over-the-top humor."
 Dennis Schwartz wrote in 2004 that "John Farrow directs this thrilling psychological film noir with style, though it's barely a work of noir in the full sense of that genre."

 In 2001, the American Film Institute nominated this film for AFI's 100 Years...100 Thrills.